eschwartz/prime-cloud-intro/README.md

 This will install Node.js and npm, which we need to run our server.
 This may take a minute...

-Once that's complete, we will need a way to get a web server code onto the server.
+Once that's complete, we will need a way to get our application code onto the virtual machine.
 For this, we'll use git to clone our application repo:

 ```
 git clone https://github.com/eschwartz/prime-cloud-intro.git